Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 20 November 2024 13.34.57 UTC
+- WIB: Rabu, 20 November 2024 14.23.28 UTC
-- WITA: Rabu, 20 November 2024 14.34.57 UTC
+- WITA: Rabu, 20 November 2024 15.23.28 UTC
-- WIT: Rabu, 20 November 2024 15.34.57 UTC
+- WIT: Rabu, 20 November 2024 16.23.28 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: success
+Kategori: funny